Interested in other areas of Sightsavers? Visit Sightsavers.org

 Select language:

-Ratify the African Disability Protocol
+The African Disability Protocol

 The African Disability Protocol (ADP) is a human rights treaty that addresses discrimination affecting people with disabilities living in African countries.